mmerrell/git-mechanics/README.md

 What is the difference between "git add . {I am editing something in the middle of the page}" and "git commit -a" <---this one keeps sending me to vim

 **Question 2**
 Do I have to push every commit?
-OR can I keep committing {I am changing something and then committing} things and then push them at the end of the day?
+OR can I keep committing {<text deleted> and then committing.
+Blah blah blah} things and then push them at the end of the day?
 I guess not because they might conflict?
 Let me try it I guess.

 I think this line might break something